LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### You should start working on your final project now.
 At this point, you know enough to start

 ### Optional Reading

+[Random Forest Classifier in Python](https://www.datacamp.com/community/tutorials/random-forests-classifier-python) - This is a refresher on the basics we covered in class

 [Ensemble Method - Bagging and boosting](https://quantdare.com/what-is-the-difference-between-bagging-and-boosting/)

 [Resampling Types](http://strata.uga.edu/8370/lecturenotes/resampling.html)